duzan21/DeepLearningProjectMR/README.md

 1. Hyperparams -> Imports and mount google drive -> Dataset setup and FFT preprocess -> Setting up the network This will result in having a a configurable environment, so you can run:
 Analyze all models' history, and compare models + data -> will show a summary of our results.

+## <a name="dataset"/> Obtaining the dataset
+the datasets can be downloaded from: https://www.deepsig.ai/datasets <br/>
+our simulation is suitable to: 2016.04C, 2016.10A datasets. you should put the "pkl" files in your drive and update rootDir variable in hyper parameters.

 ## <a name="authors"/> Authors
 Noam Miron & David Uzan